aws-deepracer-community/deepracer-analysis/README.md

 and allows for removing of the copyright headers.

 Unless clearly sated otherwise, this license applies to all files in this repository.

+## Troubleshooting

+If you face problems, do reach out to the [AWS DeepRacer Community](http://join.deepracing.io).
+Channel #dr-training-log-analysis has been created for this purpose.
+When you face an issue, it is worth running `pip freeze` and saving the output as it may be due to a specific version of the dependencies installed.

+## Contact
+You can contact Tomasz Ptak through the Community Slack: http://join.deepracing.io.